 Thesingle strain is described below:

-- It is restricted only to the vegetative reproduction, which takes place with the help of hormogones.
+1. It is restricted only to vegetative reproduction, which takes place with the help of hormogones.

-- Hormogones are the parts or lengths of filaments separated from the filament by the formation of the separating disc.
+2. Hormogones are the parts or lengths of filaments separated from the filament by forming the separating disc.